I export seafood from Great Britain

 4. Does the UK possess ‘third country’ status?

-The UK secured third country status on multiple occasions in 2019.
+The UK secured third country status on 24 December 2020.

 5. Does my approved food business need to be listed with the EU?